Organic movement: Criticisms

 There have been multiple criticisms regarding organic food and organic marketing practices.
 Scientists at the University of Washington did a test of the urine of children who are on organic food diets and children who are on conventional food diets.
-The result was children on organic food diets ‘ urine had a median level of pesticide byproducts only one-sixth of children on conventional food diets.
+The result was that the urine of children on organic food diets had a median level of pesticide byproducts only one-sixth of children on conventional food diets.
 However, at the same time French, British and Swedish government food agencies have all concluded that there was no scientific proof that organic food is safer or has more nutrition than conventional foods.

-A 2014 study by a non-profit academic think tank alleged consumers are "routinely deceived" by intentional and endemic misleading health claims in organic marketing.
+A 2014 study by a non-profit academic think tank funded by the Council for Biotechnology Information alleged consumers are "routinely deceived" by intentional and endemic misleading health claims in organic marketing.
 Organic products typically cost 10% to 40% more than similar conventionally produced products.
 According to the UK's Food Standards Agency, "Consumers may choose to buy organic fruit, vegetables and meat because they believe them to be more nutritious than other food.
 However, the balance of current scientific evidence does not support this view."
 A 12-month systematic review commissioned by the FSA in 2009 and conducted at the London School of Hygiene & Tropical Medicine based on 50 years' worth of collected evidence concluded that "there is no good evidence that consumption of organic food is beneficial to health in relation to nutrient content."
 Although the source of the organic movement was small family farms, large corporations have started distributing more organic products and certain categories of organic foods, such as milk, have been reported by Michael Pollan to be highly concentrated and predominantly sourced to mega-farms.